 Interactive Student Engagement: Interaction between students and staff is vital, particularly when students have questions or require clarification.
 Effective communication channels such as Zoom, email, or chat functions facilitate this interaction, creating an environment where students feel supported and engaged throughout their learning journey.

 High-Quality Video and Audio: In the age of video conferencing platforms like Zoom, subpar video and audio quality are no longer acceptable.
-A superior online sommelier class should provide a visually sharp and audibly crisp experience.
+A superior online sommelier course should provide a visually sharp and audibly crisp experience.
 We expect programs to utilize high-resolution video, including HD and 4K standards, while employing top-notch audio equipment, such as high-quality cardioid microphones, to ensure a professional learning atmosphere.

 Comprehensive Online Academic Resources: Online sommelier classes should offer original and well-structured online materials.
 Whether these materials are presented through video lectures or reading materials depends on the program’s format.
 What matters most is that the content is organized in a lesson-by-lesson format, allowing students to progress through the material systematically.
 Additionally, the inclusion of quizzes or projects that enable students to assess their progress and comprehension is a valuable feature.